Marie Anne de Bourbon (1697–1741): Biography

-Marie Anne secretly married her lover, the Duke of Joyeuse, in 1719.
-Her husband, Louis de Melun, was the son of the Louis de Melun, Prince of Epinoy and a princess Élisabeth Thérèse de Lorraine.
+Marie Anne secretly married her lover, the Louis de Melun, the Duke of Joyeuse, in 1719.
+Her husband was the son of the Louis de Melun, the Prince of Épinoy and a princess Élisabeth Thérèse de Lorraine.
 Louis was also a great great grandson of Gabrielle d'Estrées.
 He was married to Armande de La Tour d'Auvergne, a daughter of the Duke of Bouillon and grand daughter of Marie Anne Mancini (she died in 1717).
 In 1724, during a hunting party at Marie Anne's ancestral home, the Château de Chantilly, Louis disappeared and his body was never found.
 Naturally distraught, Marie Anne never married again.
 She was never to have any children.

-In 1725, she became Surintendante de la Maison de la Reine of the new Polish-born queen, Maria Leszczyńska.
-She was secured this post thanks to her brother Louis Henri, Duke of Bourbon who had helped secure the marriage of Maria Leszczyńska to Louis XV.
+In 1725, she became Surintendante de la Maison de la Reine of the new Polish-born queen, Marie Leszczyńska.
+She was secured this post thanks to her brother Louis Henri, Duke of Bourbon who had helped secure the marriage of Maria to Louis XV.
 At the death of her cousin Louise Diane d'Orléans in 1736 after a difficult childbirth (the child was a stillborn), Marie Anne was asked to go to the Château d'Issy to represent the Queen in honour of Louise Diane's early death.

 Marie Anne held her post until her death in 1741.
 She died of inflamed bowels at the hôtel du Petit Luxembourg.
 Like her sisters, Louise Anne and Élisabeth Alexandrine, she was buried in the Carmelite Convent of the Faubourg Saint-Jacques in Paris.

 Her portrait en Sultane, by Jean-Marc Nattier (1733), "justifying her chic state of undress" (Wallace Collection, London) is a famous example of turquerie.